Code-Institute-Submissions/Pokemon-Pairs/README.md

 4. A speaker icon which will allow the user to mute/unmute the music.

 Finished Modal
-1. Users can see their scores from the game (moves taken and how long it took).
+1. Players can see their scores from the game (moves taken and how long it took).
-2. Users can see their previous top 3 scores (moves taken and how long it took).
+2. Players can see their previous top 3 scores (moves taken and how long it took).
-3. There is a button allowing users to play again immediately.
+3. There is a button allowing players to play again immediately.
-4. There is a button allowing users to see the cards that have featured in each game.
+4. There is a button allowing players to see the cards that have featured in each game.

 Display Cards Modal
-1. Users can see all the cards from the game in much more detail.
+1. Players can see all the cards from the game in much more detail.
-2. Users can press a button to play again.
+2. Players can press a button to play again.

 Music
 There is music through the game.
 There are 4 main sounds: